deepsarda/Aeona/README.md

 - `>reddit` to view posts from various subreddits
 - Various image commands to view avatars, banners, cute pet images, and so on..

 ### So that's about it for Aeona.
-This bot is still in its early stages after verification, so you can be sure to expect loads of new changes and updates very soon!
+This bot is still in its early stages after verification, so you can be sure to expect loads of new changes and updates very soon

-Credits to https://github.com/WLegit/Pogy for base bot code
+Credits to <https://github.com/WLegit/Pogy> for base bot code